What You'll Learn

 Step 5: Promote via other channels

-Fast Lane reaches GoDaddy users, but also:
+Fast Transfer reaches GoDaddy users, but also:

 - Add domain to your own website portfolio page